JoelTrent/LikelihoodBasedProfileWiseAnalysis.jl/docs/src/user_interface/saving_and_loading.md

 ## Fixing Issues

 The first of these issues we can get around by converting our [`CoreLikelihoodModel`](@ref) to a [`BaseLikelihoodModel`](@ref) before saving.
 The only difference between these two structs is that [`BaseLikelihoodModel`](@ref) doesn't contain fields for the log-likelihood and prediction functions.
-This means we can load a saved `model` without needing those functions defined in the local scope, which may useful for workflows where the computation is performed in one file and plotting of outputs is performed in another file.
+This means we can load a saved `model` without needing those functions defined in the local scope, which may be useful for workflows where the computation is performed in one file and plotting of outputs is performed in another file.

 We can use [`remove_functions_from_core!`](@ref) to perform this task, pulling out the original `model.core` so we can put it back into `model` later if desired: